skjelten/emusc/libemusc/README.md

 ## Status

 libEmuSC is currently able to read most versions of the ROM files used by the SC-55 family of synths to reproduce similar audio output.
-There are however some significant refinements missing, such as proper pitch and TVF envelopes.
+There are however some significant refinements missing, such as proper TVF envelopes.
 See [current status](https://github.com/skjelten/emusc/wiki/Status) page in the wiki for more information.

 Note that this project is in no way endorsed by or affiliated with Roland Corp.